eblocha/composable-locks/README.md

 **Highlights**

 - 📦 Tiny, and tree-shakeable.
-Under [900 bytes](https://bundlephobia.com/package/composable-locks) minified and gzipped.
+672 bytes minified and gzipped if all features are used.
 - 🕸️ Zero dependencies.
 - 🧪 100% test coverage.
 Uses [fast-check](https://github.com/dubzzz/fast-check) for property-based unit testing.
 - 🔥 Fast.
 No arrays or loops.